-At a minimum, EH Ré SA follows to the hereunder quantitative and qualitative risk management process requirements:
+At a minimum, EH Ré SA follows the hereunder quantitative and qualitative risk management process requirements:

 - Solvency assessment: a comprehensive assessment of all risks inherent to the business in order to determine whether current and future capital will be sufficient to ensure on-going solvency against these risks.
 The solvency assessment constitutes the ORSA.
-EH Ré SA BoM discusses the solvency assessment, takes appropriate actions based on the findings and reports the outcome to their local Supervisor; - RC calculation: EH Ré SA calculates the RC for all material risks of its Market, Credit, Business and Operational Risks (using the Integrated Risk and Control System (IRCS) and Scenario Analysis (ScA), further details can be found in section C.5.1), as well as Underwriting Risk on a quarterly basis; - Top Risk Assessment (TRA): a periodic analysis of all material quantified and non-quantified risks to identify and remediate significant threats to financial results, reputation, operational viability and the delivery of key strategic objectives.
+EH Ré SA BoM discusses the solvency assessment, takes appropriate actions based on the findings, and reports the outcome to their local Supervisor; - RC calculation: EH Ré SA calculates the RC for all material risks of its Market, Credit, Business and Operational Risks (using the Integrated Risk and Control System (IRCS) and Scenario Analysis (ScA), further details can be found in section C.5.1), as well as Underwriting Risk on a quarterly basis; - Top Risk Assessment (TRA): a periodic analysis of all material quantified and non-quantified risks to identify and remediate significant threats to financial results, reputation, operational viability, and the delivery of key strategic objectives.
 The TRA covers all risk categories as well as concentration and emerging risks.
-EH Ré SA performs an annual full run exercise as well as a quarterly review and monitoring of the TRA and reports their results to EH Group Risk function; - Further risk management processes: in addition to the TRA, EH Ré SA manages all material risks of all risk categories through the application of specific risk management processes; - Risk management Framework Quality Assurance: self-assessment of the effectiveness of the Risk Function, as well as implementation maturity of the risk management framework and corresponding risk management processes are performed at Group level.
+EH Ré SA performs an annual full run exercise as well as a quarterly review and monitoring of the TRA and reports their results to EH Group Risk function; - Risk Policy Framework (RPF): The RPF is a set of policies, standards, and guidelines overarching the Risk Management System of EH Ré SA.
+It describes the core risk management principles, processes, and key definitions to ensure all material risks are managed within the Risk Appetite.
+The monitoring of the EH Ré SA RPF is realized on a yearly basis by EH Group Risk function through a statement of accountability (SoA); - Further risk management processes: in addition to the TRA, EH Ré SA manages all material risks of all risk categories through the application of specific risk management processes;

+• Risk management Framework Quality Assurance: self-assessment of the effectiveness of the Risk Function, as well as implementation maturity of the risk management framework and corresponding risk management processes, are performed at EH Group level.